DjPoke/SpellForce/README.md

 # SpellForce
-Spell Force is a shoot'em.
+Spell Force is a shoot'em up.

 You are a wizard trying to clear zombies an other creatures.